Map the trails and terrain

-- In the Contents pane, point to the Red Rock Canyon Trails layer and click the Change Style button.
+- In the Layers pane, click the Red Rock Canyon Trails layer.

-The currently selected style is Location (Single symbol).
+The Styles pane appears.
+The current drawing style is Location (single symbol).
 In this style, all layer features have the same symbol.
-This style is appropriate when you want to see the features on the map, but you're not interested in their unique characteristics.
-You want to show the difficulty of each trail, so you'll change the drawing style.
+This style is appropriate when you want to see the features on the map without distinguishing their unique characteristics.
+You want to show the difficulty of each trail, so you'll change the style.

-The Change Style pane changes to show several style options, as well as the difficulty attributes and the symbol for each.
-The attributes range from Easy to Strenuous, although their order is incorrect.
+The Style options pane shows the difficulty attributes and the symbol for each.
+The attributes range from Easy to Strenuous, although their sequence is incorrect.

-- Click the vertical ellipsis next to Strenuous and drag the label above Moderate to reorder the attributes.
+- Drag the Strenuous label above the Moderate label to reorder the attributes.

-- Change the Moderate symbol to the medium purple color (#A900E6).
+- Change the Moderate symbol to a medium purple color using code a900E6.

-- Change the Easy – Moderate symbol to the second-lightest purple color (#DF73FF).
+- Change the Easy – Moderate symbol to a lighter purple color using code df73ff.

-- Change the Easy symbol to the lightest purple color (#E8BEFF).
+- Change the Easy symbol to the lightest purple color using code e8beff.

-- At the bottom of the Change Style pane, click OK and click Done.
+- In the Style options pane, click Done.
+In the Styles pane, click Done.